 The most important thing for you to do if you are injured in an accident is to seek medical treatment immediately.
 Not only is this the correct thing to do for your personal health, but it is also extremely important if you wish at some point to file a personal injury claim.
 Remember, it is incumbent on you to prove that you have been injured severely enough to be awarded compensation.
 Medical records play a key role for an insurance adjuster or even a judge or a jury to determine this.
 If you wait to receive medical treatment even for what you consider a minor injury, the insurance company’s lawyers will use this as a way to try to prove that your injuries were not severe enough to warrant compensation.

 2. Find a Good Lawyer

 Realistically, this should be your next step almost as soon as you leave the hospital or doctor’s office after you receive medical treatment.
 While it is true that you can settle a personal injury claim by yourself, this is not advisable.

 How do you determine if your injuries are minor?
-If any of the following conditions are met, you need to hire a lawyer.
+If any of the following conditions are met, you need to hire a personal injury attorney:

 - If you are off work for more than a few days.

 - If you have suffered a broken bone.

 - If your medical bills start to accumulate so that they are now in the thousands of dollars.